 People with COPD are usually prescribed a combination inhaled corticosteroid and long-acting beta-agonist.
 This helps prevent and reduce airway swelling.
 Other COPD patients take a muscarinic antagonist (anticholinergic) to help with chronic bronchitis.

-ACO treatment may involve treatment with three drugs instead of two.
+ACO treatment may involve three medications instead of two.
 These medications include an inhaled corticosteroid, a long-acting bronchodilator inhaler and an anticholinergic.
 Annual pneumonia and flu vaccinations and pulmonary rehabilitation are also recommended.

 If you smoke and you have asthma, COPD or both, it’s critical that you stop.
-Find out about smoking cessation programs in your area.
+Find out about smoking cessation programs in your area or online.

 If you are experiencing symptoms of coughing, wheezing and shortness of breath, don’t diagnose yourself.
 Go see an allergist who can make a proper diagnosis and set you on the right treatment course.

-William E. Berger, MD, FACAAI, is a board-certified allergist with Allergy & Asthma Associates of Southern California in Mission Viejo, California.
+William E. Berger, MD, FACAAI, is a board-certified allergist and immunologist who serves as Medical Director with Allergy & Asthma Network.
 He is a Distinguished Fellow and Past President (2002-03) of the American College of Allergy, Asthma & Immunology (ACAAI).